wp-plugins/woocommerce-extra-price-fields/readme.txt

 = How to use it? =

 Install it and edit/create a new product.
 Add the info into the newly created fields under price box.For more Info check the screenshots.

+= Have Feedback =
+Please send me your feedback  <a href="http://amansaini.me/contact/">here</a> for any new features you want to see in next version of this plugin.I will be glad to receive feedback.

 == Screenshots ==